-The 2012 WHO guidelines now recommend tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
+However, the 2012 WHO guidelines now recommend tumor grading of invasive lobular cancer (ILC) and Pathologists will use grading systems such as the ‘Nottingham grading system’ (Elston & Ellis, 1991).
 The majority (75%) of classic ILC are Grade 2 (using the Nottingham grading system) with ILC Grade 3 more likely to be of solid and pleomorphic sub-type.

-Figure 5.10 Invasive Lobular Carcinoma (ILC).
+Figure 5.10 Invasive Lobular Carcinoma (ILC)

 Mammographic X-ray findings of ILC seen in A. the cranio-caudal

 view (CC) and B. the lateral view, shows indistinct margins of the

 - In the U.S., the incidence of the diagnosis of lobular breast cancer is increasing more rapidly than that of ductal cancer.

 - In post-menopausal women, hormone replacement therapy (HRT) may carry a stronger risk for lobular cancer than for ductal cancer risk.